Director's Report

 3. Transfer to Reserves

-As per the requirement of RBI Regulations, the Bank has transferred the following amounts to various reserves during year ended March 31, 2022.
+As per the requirement of RBI Regulations, the Bank has transferred the following amounts to various reserves during the year ended March 31, 2023.

 4. Deposits